 Maintenance: An air basin that was formerly in nonattainment but now meets the established standards for that pollutant.
-See also Nonattainment.

 Maintenance of way: A repair and maintenance activity for a railway right-of-way and track, including tracks, roadways, buildings, signals, and communications and power facilities.